If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 In my experience, if an owner has a problem with the temperature, it’s usually the water being too cold rather than hot.

-If your water temperature isn’t too hot or too cold, and your turtle refuses to enter the water, the next most likely culprit is illness.
+If your water temperature isn’t too hot or too cold, and your turtle refuses to enter the water, the next most likely reason is an illness.

 When sick, turtles bask a lot more.
 They do this to raise their body temperature and “cook” away any illness that they have.

-Now, this is usually a little easier said than done, but how can you tell your turtle is sick?
+How can you tell if your turtle is sick?